Menu

 Science

-In Science, we will learn about biology specifically 'Plants'.
-They will know the function of the parts of a flowering plant and describe the life cycle of flowering plants.
-At the end of the unit, pupils will use their knowledge to create a fact book all about plants.
-Children will be expected to work scientifically by setting up simple practical enquiries including comparative and fair tests, making careful observations and recording findings using simple scientific language, drawings, labelled diagrams and tables.
+In Science, we will learn about 'Animals including Humans' (Biology).
+We will focus specifically on nutrition, diet and movement.
+By the end of the unit, pupils will be able to identify the five different food groups on the Eatwell plate and explain how a balanced diet is essential for healthy growth.
+They will also know the three functions of the skeleton and name most bones.
+Children will be expected to work scientifically by setting up simple practical enquiries including comparative and fair tests, making careful observations and using scientific evidence to answer questions.
 Please encourage your child to learn their knowledge organiser which will assist them with their weekly quizzes.

 History